mayank6708/Weather-App/README.md

 This weather app can be used to display the instantaneous weather reports of any valid location around the globe.

-Just enter the location in the text box provided and get the weather report and multiple weather data of the desired location.
+Just enter the location in the text box provided and get the current weather report and multiple weather data of the desired location if it exists.

 AWS Amplify Link - https://dev.debfwq004l8tr.amplifyapp.com/